School purpose, values, vision, mission, goals and general information

 Interviews with teachers can be arranged through the Secretary.
 Parents are very welcome to contact teachers before or after school for a very short impromptu chat about their child, but need to be flexible as teachers will not always be available without time being prearranged.

 All students are required to wear our school uniform which are available from the school.
-The uniform shop is open on Monday afternoons from 3.00 p.m.
+Please inquire at the school office.
+Phone 07 888 5444.

 Winter footwear.
 Terms 2 and 3: